Skip to navigation Skip to content

 • The Child Task Selector (CHTS) displays, 'S'elect the Change Child (CCH) screen.
 Complete the Death Date field and press [Enter]

 • The FTB Child Bereavement Assistance Delivery Option (FBRV) screen displays.
 This offers the bereavement payment delivery as a lump sum or an instalment option.
-CA will pay a bereavement lump sum
+CA bereavement payment will only pay as a lump sum

-• If the customer is receiving FTB for the child, code the FBRV screen as required
+• If the customer is receiving FTB for the child, or the child is an FTB child, hand off to Families Bereavement Processing, go to Step 4

 • If FTB is not being paid, FTB Child Bereavement Assistance will not be payable.
 Go to the AR screen